gruntwork-io/boilerplate/examples/for-production/terragrunt-architecture-catalog/README.md

   Instead, you need to combine the template with its dependencies, and invoke it for each account that needs the specific piece of infrastructure.
 For example, the infrastructure code for an EKS architecture is broken down into four
   templates: the VPC, the EKS control plane and worker nodes, the core Kubernetes administrative services, and the Kubernetes applications.
-Unde the hood, each template uses a single service module from the [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog/).
+Under the hood, each template uses a single service module from the [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog/).
 To get a full EKS architecture, you need to deploy all 4 templates in each environment where you wish to run EKS.
 E.g., You might need to deploy all 4 templates in dev, then use all 4 again in stage, and then use all 4 once more in prod.
 To make it easier to use multiple